 The network representation shows a complex landscape.
 For instance, while some families are well isolated others are interconnected through one or several nodes.
-The families PUA and LON are divided in many clusters but they are densely interconnected between them.
+The families PUA and LON, {with the main cluster nodes 2 and 24 respectively,} are divided in many clusters but they are densely interconnected between them.
 On the contrary, the family ASCH, although connected, appears to be quite sparse.
 The centrality of cluster 9 between families TruB-C$\_$2 and TruB-C is in agreement with the analysis of the dendrogram.